michalmalara/queueApp/readme.md

 - viretualenv
 - docker
 - docker-compose
-- Node.js
-- npm

 ## Installation

 1. Install all requirements
 2. Clone the repository
 3. Run `pip install -r requirements.txt` in the root directory
-2. Run command `docker-compose up -d` in the root directory
+2. Run command `docker-compose up -d` in the root directory to run the application
-3. Run command `docker-compose exec web python manage.py migrate` in the root directory
+3. Run command `docker-compose exec web python manage.py migrate` in the root directory to create database
-4. Run command `docker-compose exec web python manage.py loaddata db.json` in the root directory
+4. Run command `docker-compose exec web python manage.py loaddata db.json` in the root directory to populate database with test data
 3. The application can be reached on url 0.0.0.0:8080

 ## Usage